 UX/UI Designer, UX Writer, UX Researcher

-The TD MySpend App helps users keep track of their money so that they can improve their spending habits.
+The TD MySpend App helps users keep track of their money to help improve their spending habits.

 Our first step in the redesign process was exploring what we do know about the current state of the app.
 How many users use it?
 What is the main demographic like?
 After scouring the web, we noticed some patterns.